scm-manager/scm-review-plugin/src/pr_change_tracking.md

   - the context of the line (preceding and following content),
   - the "hunk" notation for the block of the change (eg. `@@ -1,6 +1,8 @@`).

+## Target Vision

+This is what we want to achieve:

+- In the "Comments" view, inline comments shall be displayed with a partial context, that is they shall be displayed with a number of preceding and following lines from the diff at the time of creation.
+When the current revision of the file does not match the revision of the file at creation time, the comment shall be marked as outdated.
+- Global comments shall be marked as "outdated", when they were written for a release that is no longer the head of the source branch.
+- File comments shall be marked as "outdated", when the current file revision does not match the revision of the file at the time comment was created.
+- Outdated file comments shall still be shown in the diff view, provided that the file is still part of the diff.
+When the file was renamed, the comment shall only be shown in the comment overview.
+- File or inline comments for reverted files (that is, the file is no longer part of the diff) shall be marked as outdated and only be visible in the comment overview.
+- Inline comments for files that have another revision than at the time of the creation of the comment shall not be displayed inline in the diff, but the file shall have a mark that there are outdated inline comments present.
+These comments shall be shown in a popup when the mark is clicked, each with its original context.